SilkRose/Pony/stories/chaotic-crush/05-animal-articulation.md

 Hummingway and Constance fly onto a nearby branch to listen.

 "My name is Discord.
 As the spirit of chaos, I have the power to bend reality in any way I want– including speaking to animals.
-I'm going to be petsitting you for the next few days."
+I'm going to be pet sitting you for the next few days."

 Elizabeak has a frightened look on her face.
 "The… spirit of chaos…?"